About

 Social Program

-For introducing the history, landscape and attractions of Georgia, we designed a special social program.
-On the last day of the Workshop, we invite you to a visit to Mtskheta city, the ancient capital of Georgia and the 6th Century Monastery with a great view of the Mtkvari and Aragvi rivers.
+To introduce the history, landscape, and attractions of Georgia, we have designed special social programs.
+On February 29th, we invite you to join us for a tour of Tbilisi, where you will have the chance to explore the old city, steeped in history.
+On March 1st, we will visit Mtskheta town, the ancient capital of Georgia, and the 6th-century Monastery, offering breathtaking views of the Mtkvari and Aragvi rivers.

 Mtskheta Tour